"You will never get a second chance to make a first impression."

 What is user onboarding?

-User onboardingis the process of actively guiding and helping users find new value and success using your product or service.
+User onboarding is the process of actively guiding and helping users find new value and success using your product or service.
+This typically takes place immediately after customers purchase a product as it helps them overcome common obstacles faced by new users.

-Customer success managers and coaches assisting customers with new product introductions should better understand this important aspect of product setup so they help their clients refine their message, find the right target market, and ultimately, gain traction.
+Customer success managers assisting with new product introductions should understand this important aspect of product setup so they help their clients refine their message, find the right target market, and ultimately, gain traction.

 Below is a quick list of some of the best user onboarding software you can use if your product or service doesn't include it: